 Diseases that involve damage to this myelin are called demyelinating diseases.
 Destruction of the myelin disrupts the ability of the nerve to conduct signals, which may be slowed or stopped altogether.

-Research into the incidence of the condition across the globe has shown that multiple sclerosis is more common in countries that lie further north of the equator such as the UK and Scandinavia that in countries such as Malaysia or Ecuador, for example.
-One theory that supports this is that a lack of sunlight and subsequently vitamin D plays a role in the development of multiple sclerosis.
+Research into the incidence of the condition across the globe has shown that MS is more common in countries that lie further north of the equator, such as the United Kingdom and Scandinavia than in countries such as Malaysia or Ecuador, for example.
+One theory that supports this is that a lack of sunlight and subsequently vitamin D plays a role in the development of MS.

-The highest estimated prevalence of multiple sclerosis by country is found in Hungary at 176 per 100,000 population, followed by a prevalence per 100,000 of 150 in Slovenia; 149 in Germany; 135 in the United States; 133 in Canada; 130 in Czech Republic; 125 in Norway; 122 in Denmark; 120 in Poland; and 110 in Cyprus.
+The highest estimated prevalence of MS by country is found in Hungary at 176 per 100,000 population, followed by a prevalence per 100,000 of 150 in Slovenia, 149 in Germany, 135 in the United States, 133 in Canada, 130 in the Czech Republic, 125 in Norway, 122 in Denmark, 120 in Poland, and 110 in Cyprus.

-Studies have also shown that when countries are stratified by income, the median estimated prevalence of multiple sclerosis is greatest in the high income countries, at 89 per 100,000 population.
-This is followed by an estimated prevalence of 32 per 100,000 in upper middle income countries; 10 per 100,000 in lower middle income countries; and 0.5 per 100,000 in low-income countries.
+Studies have also shown that when countries are stratified by income, the median estimated prevalence of MS is greatest in the high-income countries, at 89 per 100,000 population.
+This is followed by an estimated prevalence of 32 per 100,000 in upper-middle-income countries; 10 per 100,000 in lower-middle-income countries; and 0.5 per 100,000 in low-income countries.